roberts-andy/petFinderSearch/README.md

    2) Tyep Nuget and select "Nuget Package Manager: Add Package"
    3) Type "RestSharp for the package name and select RestSharp from the resulting list.
    4) Select a version.
 I chose "106.11.4"
 3) Add the following code - basically the code from Postman.
-The only real changes are that I added the logging information and moved the loginUri and apiKey to environment variables and used the Async verison of Execute to execute the request asynchrnousky.
+The only real changes are that I added the logging information and moved the loginUri and apiKey to environment variables and used the Async verison of Execute to execute the request asynchronously.

 ``` cs
         private static async Task<string> GetToken(ILogger log)